 I’m bringing it back again today with a few things that are “saving my life” this summer.

 And if the verbiage seems dramatic, just let us live!
 My love for making ritual out of routines is well-documented.
 What better way to live life wholeheartedly than making each day a little bit magical?
 As odd as it sounds, I glean both comfort and inspiration from the momentum of daily life.
 I LOVE a festive weekday, you know?

-I heard the question itself first on Jen Hatmaker’s podcast–she concludes each interview by asking her guest, “what’s saving your life right now?”.
-I believe she got this question from Barbara Brown Taylor.
+I heard the question itself first on Jen Hatmaker’s podcast.
+She concludes each interview by asking her guest, “what’s saving your life right now?”.
+Also, I believe she got this question from Barbara Brown Taylor.

 And would absolutely LOVE to hear everyone’s answers again in the comments section, so please humor me and don’t be shy!

 Tyler and I both got super into The Huberman Lab podcast this past spring.
 Andrew Huberman is a neuroscientist at Stanford on a mission to educate the public about health and science.
 He covers a variety of topics related to wellness, psychology, and fitness and does so with extreme detail.
 The podcasts, to me, feel more like comprehensive lectures.
 Therefore, sometimes he goes way over my head, but I try to hold on for dear life and learn as much as I can.
 Tyler and I often refer to Dr. Huberman with the familiarity of a first cousin, ha!
 We’ve reoriented our health regimen according to a lot of what we’ve learned from him.